 Nashville State Tech opened in 1970 with an enrollment of 398 students.
-By the Fall of 1999, that number had grown to 7,402; with an enrollment of over 13,500 students during the entire academic year.
-Nashville State Tech's initial offering of five associate's degree programs has grown to 19 degree programs and eleven certificate programs.
-In addition, Nashville State Tech offers community education courses ranging from technical skills to management training and programs providing training in such areas as computer-aided drafting and office technology.
+By the Fall of 1998, that number had grown to 7,271; with an enrollment of over 11,000 students during the entire academic year.
+Nashville State Tech's initial offering of five associate's degree programs has grown to 18 degree programs and eight certificate programs.
+In addition, Nashville State Tech offers continuing education courses ranging from technical skills to management training and programs providing training in such areas as computer-aided drafting and office technology.